Astatotilapia burtoni: Male courtship and maternal mouthbrooding

 Astatotilapia burtoni, like Oreochromis mossambicus, is a lekking species, so the dominant males will have male displays of courtship in order to attract and lure females that are passing by.
 Studies have revealed that a male's dorsal fin's color plays a crucial role in attracting females, and that the neural activity in the ventral telencephalon area of the brain is correlated with female preference for males with more vibrant dorsal fins.
 The behavior starts with the male attempting to catch the female's attention by displaying his side to the female while quivering his body.
+The males then increase urination rates towards gravid females, which send unidentified pheromones to stimulate ovulation.
 The male will then try to lead the female back to a spawning site, and if she follows and thus is ready to spawn she will peck at egg-shaped spots on the male's anal fin as he quivers again.
 The female will then lay her eggs, collect them in her mouth, then peck at the egg spots on the male.
 The male releases sperm and fertilizes the eggs in the female's mouth.
 This pecking and fertilizing behavior repeats until the female is done laying eggs.

-Once the females are enticed and enter the male's territory to spawn, after spawning, the females will rear the young in their mouths, a behavior called mouthbrooding.
+After spawning, the females will rear the young in their mouths, a behavior called mouthbrooding.
 After about two weeks of incubation have passed, the females will release their young.
 However, exposure to excess noise during maternal mouthbrooding can cause cannibalization or premature release of the brood.
 Following brood release, after several more weeks have passed, the female cichlids will have recovered physiologically enough to be able to spawn again.

 Maternal mouthbrooding is recognized to affect hormones and reproductive cycles for the female cichlids, but the effects as a result of neural processing and food deprivation are not known.
 A study particularly focused on this subject matter examined the effects that maternal mouthbrooding may have on a wide variety of physiological practices, in order to see if they are consequences of food deprivation, and indeed it was found that many of the changes (not all) are explained by food deprivation.